Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - SGD Singapore dollar

 - CHF Swiss franc

 - TWD Taiwan new dollar

 - THB Thai baht

 You can manage your PayPal business account online or via the PayPal Business app.

 What are PayPal’s fees?

 PayPal’s fee structure is quite complicated and difficult to understand.
 While there are no set-up fees or account fees, PayPal does charge a currency conversion fee when you receive payment in a foreign currency.
-When you want to withdraw funds into your linked bank account, PayPal converts those funds into Canadian dollars at 3.5% above its base exchange rate (3.7% for transactions in USD).
+When you want to withdraw funds into your linked bank account, PayPal converts those funds into New Zealand dollars at 2.5% above its base exchange rate.

-It’s also worth pointing out that PayPal charges fees when you receive payments into your PayPal account for goods sold.
-This fee can be anywhere from 1.6% to 3.9% (plus a small fixed fee) depending on the payment method used.
+It’s also worth pointing out that PayPal charges fees when you receive payment into your PayPal account for goods sold.
+This fee can be anywhere from 1.75% to 4.6% (plus a small fixed fee) depending on the payment method used.

 How do I set up a PayPal account for my ecommerce store?